The Empire of Corpses

 The Empire of Corpses (屍者の帝国, Shisha no Teikoku) is a 2015 Japanese science fiction adventure horror anime film produced by Wit Studio and directed by Ryoutarou Makihara.
-The movie is the first of a series of films based on novels written by Project Itoh, followed by Harmony and Genocidal Organ.
+The movie is the first of a series of films based on novels written by Keikaku Itoh, followed by Harmony and Genocidal Organ.
 A three-volume manga by Tomoyuki Hino based on the novel was published by Fujimi Shobo in Monthly Dragon Age from 2015 to 2016.

 The film was released on October 2, and Egoist performed the film's ending theme.
 The film was originally set for release in December, but the date was later changed to October 2.
-The film is licensed in North America by Funimation who gave the film a limited theatrical release on April 19 & 20, 2016, and in the United Kingdom by Anime Limited.
+The film is licensed in North America by Funimation, who gave the film a limited theatrical release on April 19–20, 2016, and in the United Kingdom by Anime Limited.

 Plot

-In an alternate 18th Century Britain, scientist Victor Frankenstein discovered a method of reanimating a corpse with a soul that could think, feel, and speak.
+In an alternate 18th-century Britain, scientist Victor Frankenstein discovered a method of reanimating a corpse with a soul that could think, feel, and speak.
 After his creation was destroyed another method was used to replace the missing soul with an artificial one known as "Necroware", which can be upgraded like a computer program, though the corpses are unable to talk, feel, or think for themselves.
 By the 19th century, corpses have become the main part of the labor force, with Necroware improving daily via a machine known as the Analytical Engine, invented by Charles Babbage.

 John Watson, a medical student and aspiring corpse engineer, illegally creates his own Necroware to resurrect his deceased friend, Friday, and aspires to find a way to truly return him to life.
 Eventually, Watson is caught by M, a member of the British Secret Service, and to avoid a prison sentence, he agrees to become an agent for the British Empire.
 He is then tasked to find and retrieve The Memorandum, Frankenstein's original research on reanimating a corpse with a soul, and which is believed to be in the possession of Alexei Frodorovich Karamazov, a Russian corpse engineer who is hiding in Kabul.

 Accompanied by Captain Frederick Burnaby, Watson's bodyguard, and their guide, Nikolai Krasotkin, Watson and Friday reach Khyber Pass, where they are ambushed by upgraded corpses now capable of limited human-like intelligence before they are saved by Hadaly Lilith, the mysterious secretary of former U.S. President Ulysses S. Grant.
 Afterwards, upon retrieving one of the advanced corpses, Watson discovers it is able to remember and speak its own name.

 The group finally reach Karamazov, but the next day, Watson and Friday discover the disillusioned Karamazov forcibly upgrading Nikolai while he is still alive, killing him and creating a more intelligent corpse capable of limited thought and speech.
-When Waston refuses to accept that it was a part of Frankenstein's original research, Karamazov commits suicide by having the corpsified Nikolai forcibly upgrade him, but not before telling Watson that the Memorandum is in Japan and asking him to destroy it.
+When Watson refuses to accept that it was a part of Frankenstein's original research, Karamazov commits suicide by having the corpsified Nikolai forcibly upgrade him, but not before telling Watson that the Memorandum is in Japan and asking him to destroy it.